basf/mlipx/README.md

 ## Quickstart

-This section provides a brief overview of the core features of mlipx.
+This section provides a brief overview of the core features of `mlipx`.
 For more detailed instructions, visit the [documentation](https://mlipx.readthedocs.io).

+Most recipes support different input formats, such as data file paths, `SMILES` strings, or Materials Project structure IDs.

+---

-### Energy Volume Curve
+### Energy-Volume Curve

-Choose from one of the many [recipes](https://mlipx.readthedocs.io/en/latest/recipes.html).
-For example, to compute an energy-volume curve with the `mp-1143` structure from the materials project and the `mace-mp-0`, `sevennet` and `orb_v2` MLIP
+Compute an energy-volume curve using the `mp-1143` structure from the Materials Project and MLIPs such as `mace-mp`, `sevennet`, and `orb_v2`:

 ```bash
 mlipx recipes ev --models mace_mp,sevennet,orb_v2 --material-ids=mp-1143 --repro